How to Choose a Small Appliance Repair School

 Many community colleges and vocational schools across the country offer associate degree or certificate programs for aspiring small appliance repair technicians.
 Some also offer training in larger appliances and refrigeration.

-Many programs require students to complete some type of practicum or on-the-job training course in order to graduate, which may be helpful when it comes time for graduates to find a job.
-Schools may also offer job placement assistance programs.
+- Many programs require students to complete some type of practicum or on-the-job training course in order to graduate, which may be helpful when it comes time for graduates to find a job.

 Small Appliance Repair Program Overviews